sidecus/hungryfool/content/posts/docker-cache-mount---uv-as-an-example.md

 ---

-## Follow-Up: Dev Containers Caveat
+## Follow-Up Read: Dev Containers Caveat

-This only applies to **build-time caches**.
-You **cannot** use Docker cache mounts as runtime mounts inside containers e.g. dev containers.
+This solution only applies to **build-time caches**.
+You **cannot** use Docker cache mounts as runtime mounts inside containers including dev containers.

 For example, this **will not work**: